nothingbutlucas/food/README.md

 Elegi que podes cocinar basandote en los ingredientes que tengas disponibles!

+The food app!

+Choose what you can cook based on the ingredients you have available!

-# Instalación
+# Instalación | Installation

 No se instala!
 Podes ejecutar el .exe o el .py

+Does not require installation!
+You can run the .exe or .py

-# Comentarios y sugerencias
+# Comentarios y sugerencias | Comments and suggests

 food-app@telegmail.com